dubzzz/revealjs-remote/README.md

 ## Available features

 - arrows: swiping left, right, up or down will emulate arrows on presentation side
-- lazer pointer: click on the screen
+- lazer pointer: long click on the screen